msank00/msank00/README.md

 ### 👋 Hi there

-:rocket: I am a self-motivated individual with keen interest in Statistical Analysis, Machine Learning, Deep Learning and Natural Language Processing.
-Recently picked up interests in Computer Vision as well.
+:rocket: I am a self-motivated individual with keen interest in `Statistical Analysis`,`Machine Learning`, `Deep Learning` and `Natural Language Processing`.
+Recently picked up interests in `Computer Vision` as well.

 :dart: I am generally interested in modelling and building AI powered systems that allow humans to extract information from structured and unstructured data.
 For this purpose, I use tools from statistics, machine learning, deep learning, natural language processing and computer vision.